billyjei/cyclistic-capstone-project/README.md

 ## Case Study Report

-You can find the detailed report on my data analysis process in the [cyclistic-case-study.ipynb](cyclistic-case-study.ipynb) file above.
+You can find the detailed report on my data analysis process in the [capstone_project_cyclistic.ipynb](capstone_project_cyclistic.ipynb) file above.

 ## Case Study Visuals